Long Black Train (song): Critical reception

 Steve Leggett of Allmusic said of the song, "sung in Turner's deep voice, it rolls across country radio like nothing else on the scene, the ominous breath of hellfire in the lyrics conjuring up the ghost of Johnny Cash."
 Hank Kalet of PopMatters also described the song favorably: "It is a proudly religious song, almost fiery, defiant."

 Music video

-The music video for this song was shot at the Tennessee Valley Railroad Museum in a few different locations along a railroad track.
+The music video for this song was directed by Steven Goldmann and shot at the Tennessee Valley Railroad Museum in a few different locations along a railroad track.
 The various shots of Turner include him walking through a tunnel, standing on the tracks singing, and from above while he is playing guitar.
 The video features various characters, all of whom are participating in various sinful activities (including binge drinking, gambling, drug abuse and prostitution), and are shown on the train tracks as well.
 Some of the characters disappear when the train passes over them, indicating they gave in to sin, while the others remain on the tracks, indicating they were able to resist or repent.

 The video also featured ex-Army Class 2-8-0 Consolidation #610 as the locomotive pulling the train.
+The loco was taken down for an FRA inspection in 2010, and has not yet been returned to excursion service.